DogeDoge17/hourlynatsuki/README.md

 # Hourly Natsuki
  The source code to [Hourly Natsuki](https://x.com/hourlynatsuki) on Twitter.\
- The Bot has a 60% chance to tweet out a random Natsuki dialogue from the game.
-A 33% chance to generate a sprite using assests from [MPT](https://github.com/chronoshag/DDLCMPT).
-And a 7% chance to tweet random official media.\
+ The Bot has a 73% chance to tweet out a random Natsuki dialogue from the game.
+A 15% chance to generate a sprite using assests from [MPT](https://github.com/chronoshag/DDLCMPT).
+And an 8% chance to tweet random official media.\
  When the bot encounters a piece of dialogue that prompts Ren'Py to say the player name, the bot will randomly choose a name from a [predefined list](https://github.com/DogeDoge17/hourlynatsuki/blob/master/playernames.txt).
 If you have any names you want to be added, feel free to reach out and ask.

 # Setup